 Now take the end dangling on your right.
-Do the same as step three, but this time, fold it outward.
+Please do the same as step three, but this time, fold it outward.

-Just like you did with the other end, tie this one around the head.
+Like you did with the other end, tie this one around the head.
 Tuck this end in between the folds the same way.
-Or you can hang the end a little and make a small tail in the front.
+Or you can hang the end and make a small tail in the front.

 If everything is done well, it should look like this.

 But it’s okay if you don’t get this perfect the first time.
 No one does.
 Just keep on trying till you find the nuances of it yourself.

 How to wear a formal Emirati Ghutra